Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Frequent heartburn is often caused by gastroesophageal reflux disease (GERD).
 In people with GERD, the contents of the stomach back up into the esophagus.
-Depending on its severity, GERD is treated with medication or sometimes surgery.
+GERD is treated with medication or sometimes surgery, depending on its severity.

-If you have any of these symptoms, call 1.800.4BAYLOR to find a physician on the medical staff.
+If your heartburn includes any of these symptoms, call 1.800.4BAYLOR to find a physician on the medical staff.

 Learn about symptoms and causes of GERD and what you can do to treat it.